 KENYA: Common Ground for Africa

-Common Ground for Africa (Common Ground) has several programs that effectively work to mitigate poverty by providing people with skills, training and knowledge necessary to improve their well-being and social stability.
-As a volunteer, you’ll have an incredible range of opportunities that include: education at Pathfinder Academy, environmental conservation, public health including clean water awareness at the ceramic water filter facility, building and construction, and working with women in business and organic farming.
+Common Ground for Africa (Common Ground) hasseveral programs that effectively work to mitigate poverty by providing people with skills, training and knowledge necessary to improve their well-being and social stability.
+As a volunteer, you’ll have an incredible range of opportunities that include: education at Pathfinder Academy, the extraordinary Lenana Girls School, environmental conservation, public health including clean water awareness at the ceramic water filter facility, building and construction, and working with women in business and organic farming.

 Common Ground is a community-based organization in Kitale, Kenya.
 Its mission is to alleviate poverty – the single largest threat to human well-being and social stability in Kenya –while also conserving the Earth’s natural resources and biodiversity.
 Common Ground strives to demonstrate, in a concrete, observable way, that modern human societies can live sustainably and comfortably with nature.